 Declutter your space sustainably

 Long, long ago in a land before lockdowns and Kondo, decluttering was something that hardly sparked joy in anyone.
-Now though, we get that it’s just so damn hot to have clean lines and surfaces, like some minimalist influencer on Insta.
+Now though, we get that it’s super hot to have clean lines and surfaces, like some minimalist influencer on Insta.

 Decluttering, why tho?

 Maybe you’ve thought about the financials of selling your unwanted stuff already.
 Maybe you know that a simpler life means less organising, cleaning and more time.
-But have you ever wondered why decluttering is just so good for the planet?
+But have you ever wondered why decluttering can be good for the planet?

 Doesn’t getting rid of stuff just create more waste, and pave the way for you buying more?
-Well son, we’re so glad you asked...
+We’re so glad you asked...

-But, like all the great decluttering gurus of yore, we’re going to say it again, but this time Yoda style, “Change your shopping habits, decluttering can.”
+Much like all the great decluttering gurus of yore, Yoda said it best, “Change your shopping habits, decluttering can.”
 Clearing the decks can start you on the journey to thinking about what you buy or bring back in.

 Does anyone need my stuff?